kzgitdev/docker-radiko/README.md

 docker image for recoding radiko free area

 ## Overview
-radiko free area recording docker image and usage guid
+radiko free area recording docker image and usage guide

 ## feature
 The permission of the generated .m4a file is general user.